 - Our veterinary technicians enjoy a wide range of responsibilities, including client and student education, administrative duties, and all aspects of general and surgical nursing pertaining to special species.

 - We see patients by appointment on Mondays and Wednesdays and procedures are scheduled for Tuesdays and Thursdays.
 The service is accessible for consultations through the emergency service 365 days a year.

 - Current nursing staff in Exotic Companion Animal Medicine includes:

 Penn Vet's Partnership with Harcum College

-In 1972, Harcum College located in Bryn Mawr, PA, opened its’ doors to a new program for those that wanted to dedicate their lives to the nursing care of animals.
+In 1972, Harcum College located in Bryn Mawr, PA, began a new program for those that wanted to dedicate their lives to the nursing care of animals.
 The Veterinary Technology Program at Harcum College has been a success ever since.
-In 1975, Harcum collaborated with the Veterinary Hospital of the University of Pennsylvania to form an alliance that would support both education and the growth of the veterinary technician field.
-The American Veterinary Medical Association accredited this program in 1975, and the program has held its’ accreditation status every year since.
+In 1975, Harcum collaborated with the Veterinary Hospital of the University of Pennsylvania, now Ryan Veterinary Hospital, to form an alliance that would support both education and the growth of the veterinary technician field.
+The American Veterinary Medical Association accredited this program that year, and the program has held its accreditation status every year since.

 The program consists of two years (or four semesters) of classroom learning, but Harcum doesn’t stop there.
-In order to graduate from the program, students are required to complete two three-month practica at both the large animal facility (New Bolton Center) and the small animal facility (Matthew J Ryan hospital) of the Veterinary Hospital of the University of Pennsylvania.
+In order to graduate from the program, students are required to complete two three-month practica at both the large animal facility (New Bolton Center) and the companion animal facility (Ryan hospital) of the Veterinary Hospital of the University of Pennsylvania.
 Students are given the opportunity to use their knowledge in a clinical setting.